The Castafiore Emerald (1963) is the 21st adventure of Tintin

 - Chekhov's Gun: Tintin and Captain Haddock spotted a magpie in the front yard of Marlinspike very early on in the book.
 Later in the story, Bianca Castafiore's titular emerald was stolen.
 It turns out the thief was the magpie.

 - Crooked Contractor: Criminally Lazy variation.
-Mr. Bolt takes several weeks to get around to fixing Captain Haddock's steps.
-The lingering damaged steps cause one serious accident and several minor ones.
+Mr. Bolt takes several weeks to get around to fixing Captain Haddock's broken step, which causes one serious accident and several minor ones.
 Bolt isn't motivated by financial needs, but by sheer apathy.

 - Dream Sequence: Captain Haddock dreams he is listening to an opera singing parrot, while he is seated completely nude in an audience consisting of nothing but parrots.